 - Balance Transfer APR: If you transfer a balance to your card (from another credit card, for instance), there may be a separate APR for the transferred balance

 - Penalty APR: If you enter a penalty state (often by missing payments, but this varies from card to card), a different APR often takes affect

 This is a broad category, but that can’t be helped: the range of benefits that credit cards offer is truly extensive.
-The list below provides some examples of benefits (in addition to rewards and APR-related benefits) offered by various credit cards at the time of writing of this article, but is far from exhaustive and subject to change as issuers invent new ways to attract customers.
+The list below provides some examples of benefits (in addition to rewards and APR-related benefits) offered by various credit cards, but is far from exhaustive and sure to change as issuers invent new ways to attract customers.